guilatrova/latrovacommits-articles/posts/2021/2021-07-01-project-tryceratops/post.en-us.md

 experimental = true
 ```

-Reading it was quite easy, there's a lib named `toml` that, guess what, reads and generates toml files.
+Reading the file was quite easy, there's a lib named `toml` that, guess what, reads and generates toml files.

 ```py
 import toml